-With May Day 2016 just around the corner, we thought we’d make all our relevant printables easy to find by listing them in one post.
+With May Day not far away, we thought we’d make all our relevant printables easy to find by listing them in one post.
 There are some immediately below and some farther down the page.

 What Do People Do on May Day?

 May Day is an ancient festival whose roots are lost in the mists of time.
 As you can probably tell from the printables above, it is often celebrated with flowers.
 May parades, maypole dancing, May basket making and the crowning of the May Queen are just a few of the activities you can find going on around May 1st.